 If you’re pregnant, you’ve no doubt been faced with a long list of dos and don’ts – what you should and shouldn’t do, what to eat and what to avoid.

-But how much of this is scientifically proven and how much comes from old wives’ tales?
-David Addenbrooke, obstetrician and co-author of Nine Months the Essential Australian Guide to Pregnancy sheds a little light on the subject and helps separate fact from fiction.
+But how much of this is scientifically proven?
+And how much comes from old wives’ tales?
+David Addenbrooke, obstetrician and co-author of 9 Months: The Essential Australian Guide to Pregnancy sheds a little light on the subject and helps separate fact from fiction.

 Listen to David Addenbrooke on Feed Play Love: